babbu3682/MTD-GAN/README.md

 --epoch 77777
 ```

 ## Excuse
 For personal information security reasons of medical data in Korea, our data cannot be disclosed.
+The previous and our works' weights are too large to upload, please contact us by email by filling out the appropriate form.

 ## 📝 Citation
 If you use this code for your research, please cite our papers: